docker/docs/compose/compose-file/index.md

 - [security_opt](#security_opt)
 - [userns_mode](#userns_mode)

+> Tip
+>
->**Tip:** See the section on [how to configure volumes for services, swarms, and docker-stack.yml files](#volumes-for-services-swarms-and-stack-files).
-Volumes _are_ supported but to work with swarms and services, they must be configured as named volumes or associated with services that are constrained to nodes with access to the requisite volumes.
+> See the section on [how to configure volumes for services, swarms, and docker-stack.yml
+> files](#volumes-for-services-swarms-and-stack-files).
+Volumes _are_ supported
+> but to work with swarms and services, they must be configured as named volumes
+> or associated with services that are constrained to nodes with access to the
+> requisite volumes.

 ### devices